 A: It is certainly not desirable to have bleeding gums following brushing; however, the condition may or may not require attention, depending on the source of the problem.
 Bleeding gums can be caused by any of the following: improper, rough “scrubbing” instead of gentle, circular brushing motions; using a hard-bristled toothbrush instead of a soft one; plaque and/or tartar build-up below the gum line; or, gum sensitivity due to gingivitis or periodontal disease.
 If this problem persists despite correct brushing and flossing methods, or if the bleeding occurs every time you brush, contact our office to set-up an evaluation appointment.

-Thorough brushing and flossing help remove food particles and plaque from smooth surfaces of teeth.
+Thorough brushing and flossing help remove food particles and plaque from the smooth surfaces of teeth.
 However, toothbrush bristles cannot reach all the way into the depressions and grooves to efficiently extract food and plaque.
 Sealants protect these vulnerable areas by “sealing out” plaque and food.

-A: Dentist-directed, at-home whitening procedures are effective ways of brightening your smile.
+A: Dentist-directed, at-home whitening is an effective way to brighten your smile.
+Your custom home-whitening kit involves a special tray that is designed to fit your teeth and a prescription whitening gel.
+The home-whitening process usually takes between two and four weeks, leaving you with a dazzling smile.
 In either case, our Honolulu dentist customizes the treatment to ensure your happiness with the results.